shelled snails text index | photo index

 Family Potamididae

 Features: 3-5cm long.
-Shell squat (not so elongated) with ribs of fine beads.
+Shell thick squat (not so elongated) with ribs of fine beads.
 Tip usually broken.
 Shell opening wide usually with a thick flaring lip.
-Operculum round and dark.
+Operculum circular and dark.
 In addition to a pair of eyes on tentacles, the snail has a third eye: called the pallial eye on its mantle margin.

 Other Malay names include 'Mata merah' which means 'red eyes'.
 The living snail does indeed have red eyes!
 As well as a reddish margin around the foot.